jacopotarantino/ng-optimizely/README.md

 }]);
 ```

-The angular-optimizely module will automatically run all relevant optimizely tests every time a new view comes up in the browser.
+The ng-optimizely module will automatically run all relevant optimizely tests every time a new view comes up in the browser.

 ## Test